A Zen Garden Story

 Now this last paragraph reads as rambling run on sentence.
 Shift the experience.
 Change the angle by reading it out loud as a story.
 A simple shift in approach modifies everything.
 Similarly simple alterations in how we move in life can change the ordinary into a poetic experience.
 Such a shift can turn any empty space you are facing into a most profound Zen Garden that can in reflection also shift our life.

 PS As you walk in life, always witness the reflection of your steps to gain a deeper connection to everything around you.
-You might be surprised at the hidden world you reveal from your own steps of living.
+You might be surprised at the hidden world, as a zen garden itself, you can discover from your own steps of living.

 Look into the morning dew